How much does it cost to have a baby in the UK?

 When your child is a baby, you as a parent may feel you want to meet up with other parents whose child is a similar age.

-Play date costs can be kept to a minimum and can even be free, if arranged with another parent, for example in a public park or in a parent’s home.
+Play date costs can be kept to a minimum.
+They can even be free.
+You can arrange a play date with another parent, for example, at a park or a parent’s home.

 How much should I put in my child’s savings account?